HosseinAhmadi63/Universal-Semantic-EEG-Feature-Extraction/docs/IMPLEMENTATION_DETAILS.md

 The passbands are 6-32 Hz for MI, 0.1-30 Hz for ERP, 4-14 Hz for Lee2019_SSVEP, and 8-16 Hz for Nakanishi2015.
 Band-pass and notch operations use MNE FIR filters with `firwin`, a Hamming window, `zero-double` phase, automatic filter length and transition bandwidths, and reflect-limited padding.
 The notch is centered at 50 Hz with a 0.25 Hz notch width and 1 Hz transition bandwidth.

-The article specifies linear-phase FIR filtering, less than 0.1 dB passband ripple, more than 40 dB stopband attenuation, and forward-backward application, but does not give filter orders, transition widths, edge-padding rules, or coefficients.
-The pinned MNE settings above are the repository definition.

 ### ICA

 FastICA is fitted once per raw run after filtering.
 It retains enough principal components to explain 99% variance, uses random seed 42, and uses MNE's automatic iteration limit.
 EOG- and ECG-correlated components are removed through the pinned MNE detection routines only when compatible reference channels exist.
 No component is removed solely from kurtosis or visual inspection, and no component is removed when reference channels are absent.

-The paper says ICA was applied but does not state the decomposition scope, algorithm, retained variance, random seed, reference channels, detection thresholds, or rejected components.
-The repository rule is automatic and reproducible; it does not reconstruct unpublished manual ICA decisions.

 ### Windowing and Table 4